+- nested pipelines

+- callbacks on pipeline execution

 - futures for data prior to pipeline execution

-- callbacks on pipeline execution

-- nested pipelines

 This documentation will explain all of these concepts and why they are important.

 All of these things together allow you to build modular functions that can be combined with other pipelined functions.

 You will be able to pass a pipeline into multiple functions, collect the results from each function, and then execute the pipeline to hydrate those result objects with data.

-What do I Need to Know to Start?
+What do I Need to Know?